fleetdm/fleet/handbook/customers.md

   - Email, using the email address from the calendar invite.
   - LinkedIn, send a direct message.
   - Phone, try finding their number to text and/or call (as appropriate to the device type: landline vs. cell phone).
-  - Provide an alternative data and time.
-Suggest two to three options for the customer to choose from.
+  - Provide an alternative date and time.
+Suggest two to three options from which the customer can choose.
   - Confirm that contact information is accurate and that the customer can receive and access meeting invites.

 > **Customer etiquette**.
 When communicating with the customer, remember to approach the situation with empathy.
 Anything could have happened.